postcss/postcss/README.md

 ### Packs

-* [cssnano] contains plugins that optimise your CSS for use in production.
+* [cssnano] contains plugins that optimise your CSS size for use in production.
 * [cssnext] contains plugins that allow you to use future CSS features today.
 * [AtCSS] contains plugins that transform your CSS according to special annotation comments.